Compliance

 Prescription review process

 A purchase, intake submission, or scheduled visit is a request for clinical review and is not a guarantee that any prescription will be issued.
-The clinician will review your intake and any records, may request additional information, and will exercise independent professional judgment.
-The clinician may decline to prescribe a requested medication, may recommend a different treatment, or may determine that no medication is appropriate.
+The physician will review your intake and any records, may request additional information, and will exercise independent professional judgment.
+The physician may decline to prescribe a requested medication, may recommend a different treatment, or may determine that no medication is appropriate.

 If a prescription is issued, it will be sent to a partner pharmacy or to a pharmacy of your choosing where permitted.
 Pharmacy review, dispensing, and shipping may take additional time and are subject to the pharmacy's own clinical and operational requirements.